 There’s nothing like family to bring out the people pleaser in you.
-They know how to strum on every guilt nerve you have because you share the longest history and to make matters worse, you make a rod for your own back by projecting your fears and assuming roles that don’t serve you.
+They know how to strum on every guilt nerve you have because you share the longest history.
+And to make matters worse, you make a rod for your own back by projecting your fears and assuming roles that don’t serve you.

-Despite not growing up around them, my extended family love bandying around the term ‘family’ and there’s this expectation that you ‘should’ do certain things.
+Despite not growing up around them, my extended family love bandying around the term “family”.
+There’s this expectation that you should do certain things.
 “Family do this….
 Family do that….”.
-There’s a fear of crossing the familia.
+There’s a fear of crossing la familia.
 As I said to my father when the great bust-up happened, “Who do you all think you are?
 The Sopranos?”

 You’re not being disrespectful to your family by 1) choosing to be the adult you are with your own life and 2) having boundaries.
-It’s an unrealistic expectation whether you or they have it, to be expected to base your identity, worth and happiness around whether you’re pleasing a group of people.
+It’s an unrealistic expectation, whether you or they have it, to be expected to base your identity, worth and happiness around whether you’re pleasing a group of people.

-Boundaries are something you learn through trial and error and there’s something that I know with certainty: You can and are allowed to have boundaries with your family.
-It’s not “wrong” so cancel your guilt account.
+Boundaries are something you learn through trial and error.
+And there’s something that I know with certainty: You can and are allowed to have boundaries with your family.
+It’s not “wrong”, so cancel your guilt account.

-It’s critical not to confuse your discomfort or their reaction to you not kow-towing to their rules or allowing them to direct you, with the validity of boundaries.
+It’s critical not to confuse your discomfort or their reaction to you not kowtowing to their rules or allowing them to direct you with the validity of boundaries.

-Learn as you go, don’t expect to get it ‘right’ first time or even the fifth or fifteenth time but do realise that you will gradually see progress over time although you might not recognise it at the time.
+Learn as you go.
+Don’t expect to get it “right” the first time or even the fifth or fifteenth time.
+Do realise, though, that you will gradually see progress over time, although you might not recognise in the moment.

-It’s best to start off with known factors – it’s amazing how many people act ‘surprised’ about stuff that’s been going on for ages.
-You know exactly where, which and how family members tend to jump or rattle your fence – work out the best alternative response for you.
+It’s best to start off with known factors.
+It’s amazing how many people act surprised about stuff that’s been going on for ages.
+You know exactly where, which, and how family members tend to jump or rattle your fence.
+Work out the best alternative response for you.

-Some people if given an inch will take a mile.
+Some people, if given an inch, will take a mile.
 Or they’ll at least try.
-Just because someone takes the chance and asks, doesn’t mean that asking equals you must acquiesce.
+Just because someone takes the chance and asks doesn’t mean that asking equals you must acquiesce.

 Do stuff because you want to and would do it without expecting something back.
 Don’t do it for approval or to put an IOU in the system.

 Stop trying to control outcomes.
 Let the chips fall where they may.
-I learned this the hard way with the wedding, the being ganged upon (apparently it’s called ‘family’) and going through a grieving process of sorts – people are going to say what they’re going to say, think what they’re going to think and do what they’re going to do, so it’s best to get on with the business of being you.
+I learned this the hard way with the wedding, the being ganged up on (apparently, it’s called “family”) and going through a grieving process of sorts.
+People are going to say what they’re going to say, think what they’re going to think and do what they’re going to do, so it’s best to get on with the business of being you.

-It did not matter whether I compromised or didn’t compromise, I would still have been talked about and there would still have been a fallout, and actually, it all needed to happen.
+It did not matter whether I compromised or didn’t compromise, I would still have been talked about, and there would still have been a fallout.
+And actually, it all needed to happen.

 If you want to do a favour and can do it, plus it doesn’t involve you eroding your self-esteem, knock yourself out.
-I like doing things for my mother for instance; what I don’t like is being harangued or guilted into something by anybody including myself.
+I like doing things for my mother, for instance.
+What I don’t like is being harangued or guilted into something by anybody, including myself.
 If you’re being asked to do something that goes against your own values or is even illegal, decline and don’t feel guilty about it.
-Yes of course you can go and rob a shop if asked but does it mean you should say yes?
+Yes, of course, you can go and rob a shop if asked, but does it mean you should say yes?

 If you’re being asked to compromise on something that’s about you or your arrangement, decide what works for you and then let them know.
-It might not be exactly what they wanted but it’s your compromise so they also have to compromise.
-My family didn’t want my stepfather walking me down the aisle but I said both could or only he would so they had to suck it up.
+It might not be exactly what they wanted, but it’s your compromise, so they also have to compromise.
+My family didn’t want my stepfather walking me down the aisle, but I said both could or only he would, so they had to suck it up.

 If you’re the only one being expected to compromise, that’s not compromising; it’s losing.

-Always remember that a lot of how people react to you not jumping to their beat as you used to, is about their discomfort in their comfort zone but it’s not up to you to manage that so get on with managing your own comfort…with boundaries.
+Always remember that a lot of how people react to you not jumping to their beat as you used to is about their discomfort in their comfort zone.
+But it’s not up to you to manage that, so get on with managing your own comfort…with boundaries.